hipe/tmx/lib/skylab/callback/doc/issues/004-the-states-of-knownness.md

 ## arbitrary?

-given the above longwinded restaurant analogy, it may seem arbitrary that we chose "two" for the number of boolean metafields, since it seems like we could have also had just one or more than two.
+given the above longwinded restaurant analogy, it may seem arbitrary that we chose "one" for the number of boolean metafields, since it seems like we could have maybe wanted two or three. (this explanation came from back when we modeled the "unknown unknown". it may be less punchy now.)

 well here's the exact reason:

-with two such fields *and* a value field, we can "isomorph" a subset of a "value collection" against a "formal property collection", *and* allow for meaningful `nil`.

-(#open this theory is not yet proven)
+with this number of metafields we can model "isomorphically" and losslessly all of the formal propertie of an entity's model as well as the actual values of the entity. we can do this just as easily if the entity is represented by an object (i.e instance of the model class) or in some other collection of values, like a hash, "iambic" array or "box".

-the `is_known_is_known` field indicates whether the association exists in the value collection. so for a "full" collection of knonnesses built from an entity, the number of knownnesses will correspond to the number of formal properties, and the number of those that are known knowns will correspond to the number of values assigned to that entity (even those that are `nil`).
+the `is_known` field indicates whether the association exists in the value collection. so for a "full" collection of knownness built from an entity, the number of knownnesses will correspond to the number of formal properties, and the number of those whose `is_known` is true will correspond to the number of elements in the value collection.

-now, of those that are `nil`, someone has to decide what `nil` means. this `is_known` field is reserved to aid in the interpreation of `nil`, although it may prove unnecessary..
+now, of those that are `nil`, someone has to decide what `nil` means. but we see that as a business concern outside of the scope of this "knownness" structure.

+_
+:+#tombstone: when we used to have one more field, to model unknown unknown